FlatlinerDOA/OpenQ/README.md

 ## Introduction

 OpenQ mandates the support of a small list of message types.
-For a server to be OpenQ compliant it MUST be able to handle all message types outlined below unless otherwise specified.
+For a server to be fully OpenQ compliant it MUST be able to handle all message types outlined below unless otherwise specified.

 In OpenQ a username represents a sender and/or recipient in the system.
 The user may give multiple applications access to their their OpenQ service and how this is authenticated is left open to application developers.
 In the reference implementation authentication is via HTTP BASIC auth username/password mandated to be over HTTPS.
 Messages can only posted to another user's inbox with a subscription token issued by that User's OpenQ server.
 Subscriptions can be either set up by the user wanting to receive messages or requested by the sender, but the sender can only send one subscription request.